 In 1623, William Shakespeare wrote, “one man in his time plays many parts, his acts being seven ages,” from screaming infant to the finality of oblivion.

-In Childhood and Society, he examined and mapped the personal development of humans throughout their lifetime (Erikson, 1950).
+In Childhood and Society, Erikson (1950) examined and mapped the personal development of humans throughout their lifetime.

 And, unlike other theories, the personality transformation did not end with adolescence but, arising from conflict, continued through to finality.

-This article explores the eight stages that configure Erikson’s developmental theory before discussing subsequent criticisms and our own resources for supporting growth and strength building.
+This article explores the eight stages that make up Erikson’s developmental theory before discussing subsequent criticisms and our own resources for supporting growth and building strengths.

 - Stages of Psychosocial Development